Raised Concrete Slab Foundations for High Water Tables

-Summary: A raised concrete slab foundation is the way to build if you can't build your new home on a full basement foundation.
+Summary: Concrete slab foundations or a raised concrete slab foundation is the way to build if water prevents building your new home on a full basement foundation.

 Now for my question: